tarmot/wp-cc-plugin/license/readme.txt

 The site default license is the Creative Commons [Attribution-NonCommercial-ShareAlike (CC BY-NC-SA)](http://creativecommons.org/licenses/by-nc-sa/2.0/) license.
 Authors can set their own default license using the license settings provided under Personal Options on the edit profile page.
 The license can also be set for each individual post using the setting provided in the Publish box while creating a new post.

 Authors can choose how they would like their attribution to be displayed on the site.
 The author can attribute the work to their display name or their nickname as defined in their profile options.
 Alternatively, the author can attribute the work to the site as defined in the General Settings of the site.

-This plugin is a component of the [MIT Educational Collaboration Space](http://ecs.mit.edu) project.

 == Installation ==